-MacKeeper has come a long way since its beta release back in 2010, it has been accumulating credit to redeem itself from some of the past issues it had, which earlier had driven users away.
-Has Clario Tech finally made a product that can satisfy users everywhere?
+MacKeeper has come a long way since its beta release back in 2010.
+Moreover, it has been accumulating credit to redeem itself from some of the past issues it had, which earlier had driven users away.
+So, has Clario Tech finally made a product that can satisfy users everywhere?

-When buying an antivirus, the major point is how secure the product is, so we ask the question: Can MacKeeper protect our devices from viruses, malware, and other causes of harm?
+When buying an antivirus, the principal point is how secure the product is, so we ask the question: Can MacKeeper protect our devices from viruses, malware, and other causes of harm?

 To answer that, we check the following regarding security and protection:

 1. Third-party lab test results

 Third-party labs are experts that have multiple criteria and samples to test antivirus software programs.
 They have a wide variety of test methods and samples that are up to date.
 We find using a third-party assessment to be a better predictor since the volume of test material is large, and the result isn't as biased as an antivirus company claiming its product is perfect.

 - MacKeeper scores high on protection according to AV-Test.
 It gets a 6/6 score on its ability to detect malicious ware.

 - MacKeeper scores 6/6 in the impact on device performance department, which means it won't take up your device's resources.